GPUOpen-Drivers/llpc/docs/LlpcOverview.md

   - setting state;
   - linking the individual shader IR modules into a single pipeline IR module.
 * All the SPIR-V and Vulkan specific handling is within the front-end.

+The SPIR-V translator is based on the Khronos SPIR-V-to-LLVM translator.

 After this, when using LGC's Builder in its BuilderRecorder mode, as LLPC does, the pipeline IR module contains calls to `llpc.call.*` functions that record the Builder